Luiz Felipe Scolari's men failed to take their chances throughout the 90 minutes as they and El Tri shared the spoils

-Brazil failed to impress in Fortaleza on Tuesday as the host nation and favorite to lift the FIFA World Cup was held to a 0-0 draw by Mexico.
+Brazil failed to impress in Fortaleza on Tuesday as the hosts and favourites to lift the World Cup were held to a 0-0 draw by Mexico.

 Having won their opening fixtures last week, both sides came into the clash knowing a win would all but assure them of a place in the second round.

-Unlike much of the action previously seen at the finals, what followed was a disjointed affair devoid of any real pattern, although Brazil created the clearer goalscoring opportunities.
+Unlike much of the action previously seen at the finals, what followed was a disjointed affair devoid of any real pattern, although the hosts created the clearer goalscoring opportunities.

-Mexico goalkeeper Guillermo Ochoa made superb saves in each half, scooping Neymar's header away following a pinpoint Dani Alves cross in the first period before being in the right place to keep out Thiago Silva's free header five yards out with just three minutes remaining.
+Mexico goalkeeper Guillermo Ochoa put in an excellent display and made a superb save in each half, scooping Neymar's header away following a pinpoint Dani Alves cross in the first period before keeping out Thiago Silva's free header five yards out with just three minutes remaining.

 Brazil dominated the latter stages, but ultimately Luiz Felipe Scolari's side failed to deliver the goal the home crowd so desperately craved, and the stalemate leaves the two teams locked on four points at the top of the group.